ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 “Patient admitted with Acute Respiratory Failure secondary to bilateral community-acquired pneumonia (ICD-10: J18.1), with PaO₂/FiO₂ ratio of 210 on FiO₂ 0.5, requiring mechanical ventilation support.
 ICU admission indicated for invasive ventilatory management and haemodynamic monitoring.”

-Why it matters: “ICU admission for further management” is not a clinical indication.
-The TPA reviewer needs to understand why the ICU level of care was required and why a general ward bed was insufficient.
+“ICU admission for further management” is not a clinical indication.
+The TPA reviewer needs to understand specifically why the ICU level of care was required and why a general ward bed was insufficient.
+Vague indications are one of the top 3 rejection triggers.

 3. Comorbidities and Pre-existing Conditions